 What is a privacy policy?

-A privacy policy is a legal statement that describes how you gather and store client information.
+A privacy policy is a legal statement that describes how your business collects and stores personal information.
 This document should explain what customer data you collect and what you plan to do with it.

 Privacy policies are important because they reassure your customers that their sensitive data is safe.
 By crafting a strong privacy policy, you can: